Atlanticus Holdings Corporation (ATLC) and CPI Card Group Inc. (NASDAQ:PMTS) Comparing side by side | New Business Observer

 |0.00

-Table 1 showcases the top-line revenue, earnings per share (EPS) and valuation of Atlanticus Holdings Corporation and CPI Card Group Inc.
+Table 1 highlights Atlanticus Holdings Corporation and CPI Card Group Inc.’s gross revenue, earnings per share and valuation.

 Profitability

-Table 2 has Atlanticus Holdings Corporation and CPI Card Group Inc.’s return on equity, return on assets and net margins.
+Table 2 provides us Atlanticus Holdings Corporation and CPI Card Group Inc.’s net margins, return on assets and return on equity.

 |Net Margins